w-yeehong/tp/docs/UserGuide.md

 * `addpatient n/John Doe p/98765432 t/37.4 d/20200910-20200924 a/35`
 * `addpatient n/Betsy Crowe t/36.5 d/20201001-20201014 p/91234567 a/19 c/Is asthmatic`

+### 3.3 Delete a patient: `deletepatient`

+Deletes an existing patient in the application.

+Format: `deletepatient NAME`

+* Deletes the patient with the specified `NAME`.
+The name refers to the name of the patient inputted into the application earlier.
+The name **must match exactly with the name of the patient**.
+* `NAME` is case-insensitive.

+Example:
+* `deletepatient Mary Doe` Deletes the patient record of Mary Doe from the application.

-### 3.3 Edit a patient: `editpatient`
+### 3.4 Edit a patient: `editpatient`

 Edits an existing patient in the application.

 Format: `editpatient NAME [n/NAME] [t/TEMPERATURE] [d/PERIOD_OF_STAY] [p/PHONE_NUMBER] [a/AGE] [c/COMMENT]`

 * Edits the patient with the specified `NAME`.
-The name refers to the name of the patient inputted into the application eariler.
+The name refers to the name of the patient inputted into the application earlier.
 The name **must match exactly with the name of the patient**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * `NAME` is case-insensitive.